Published: February 2021 | Updated: September 2022

 Feline IBD is diagnosed via several methods, including fecal examination, blood tests, and often imaging of the intestines.
 Ultrasound can be used to measure the thickness of the stomach and intestinal lining.
 Since there are multiple types of IBD, your veterinarian may want to take a tissue biopsy as well, but this will require anesthesia as it is a surgical procedure.

-Treatment for cats with IBD
+Treatment for IBD in Cats

 Therefore, hypoallergenic pet foods are often beneficial, as is eliminating treats and table foods.
 It may take several weeks to see a difference in your cat’s symptoms, but if a hypoallergenic diet doesn’t help, a low-fat, high-fiber diet should be your next step.

-This unique formula was developed by veterinarians and a world-renowned animal nutritionist at Texas A&M University and contains a specific yeast strain of probiotic (S. boulardii for cats), along with prebiotics, enzymes, and L-glutamine, all which help to support the immune system, improve nutrient digestibility and strengthen the natural bacterial populations in the cat’s gut microbiome.
+This unique formula was developed by veterinarians and a world-renowned animal nutritionist at Texas A&M University and contains a specific yeast strain of probiotic (S. boulardii for cats), along with prebiotics, enzymes, and L-glutamine, all of which help to support the immune system, improve nutrient digestibility, and strengthen the natural bacterial populations in the cat’s gut microbiome.

-In some extreme cases, if dietary changes and probiotic supplementation don’t relieve feline IBD symptoms, your veterinarian may prescribe corticosteroids and possibly immunosuppressant drugs, but, as always, using natural treatments first can save your cat from potentially harmful side effects due to medications.
+In some extreme cases, if dietary changes and probiotic supplementation don’t relieve feline IBD symptoms, your veterinarian may prescribe corticosteroids and possibly immunosuppressive drugs, but, as always, using natural treatments first can save your cat from potentially harmful side effects due to medications.

 Check out our natural anti-inflammatory cat probiotic today to support your cat’s long-term gut health!